jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/extensions.md

 ### :x submit

-It's important that you include this so we both know you have made a commitment to submitting the assignment by the extension deadline.
+It's important that you write the new deadline so we both know you have made a commitment to submitting the assignment by that date.